Private Practice Workshops for Clinical & Counselling Psychologists, and Psychotherapists.

 Friday, 8th November 2019.
 Early bird £105 until 8th September, then £130 (includes lunch & course materials).

 Elizabeth Gaskell’s House, 84 Plymouth Grove, M13 9LW.

 I first presented this workshop in December 2015.
-I will be running my twenty fourth on Saturday 13th April.
+I will be running my twenty seventh June 21st.
 Its been a rewarding and enjoyable project and I have been encouraged by the consistently good feedback I have received each time.
 I would encourage you to book, as I am sure like previous attendees you will find it useful and highly relevant for developing your own private practice.
 All previous participants rated the workshop good or excellent, and rated their confidence in starting private practice as higher after the course.

 - Build a narrative of confidence as a therapist in private practice, and guide you towards helpful ways of relating to your work and self-management.

 - Understand and address the issues that you will face in setting up, developing and running a successful private practice.

 - Learn about the practicalities of marketing (afternoon session allocated for this).